-In the low and medium emission scenarios (SSP1-2.6 and SSP2-4.5), the warming effects of the SLCFs on GSAT are dominated by emissions in North America, Europe, and East Asia (Figure 6.23).
+In the low- and medium-emission scenarios (SSP1-2.6 and SSP2-4.5), the warming effects of SLCFs on GSAT are dominated by emissions in North America, Europe and East Asia (Figure 6.23).
 In SSP1-2.6 the emissions of all SLCFs in all regions decrease and the net effect of the changes in SLCFs from all of these three regions is an increase in GSAT of about 0.02°C (per region) in 2040 and about 0.04°C in 2100.
-For SSP2-4.5 emissions of most SLCFs continue to increase in South Asia (see Figure 6.19), leading to a net cooling in the near term (-0.03°C in 2040), while in 2100, North America, Europe, East and South Asia all contribute to a warming, most pronounced from East Asia (0.05°C).
+For SSP2-4.5, emissions of most SLCFs continue to increase in South Asia (Figure 6.19), leading to a net cooling in the near term (–0.03°C in 2040), while in 2100, North America, Europe, East and South Asia all contribute to a warming, most pronounced from East Asia (0.05°C).
 In the SSP3-7.0 scenario the net effect of SLCFs in all regions is an enhanced warming towards the end of the century.
 Methane then becomes the dominant SLCF, and Africa is the region contributing the most to predicted global warming in 2100 (0.24°C).
 In SSP5-8.5, methane emissions increase in North America, Europe and Africa, while there is a decrease in the Asian regions.
-For North America and Europe, the methane increase combined with a reduction in aerosol leads to highest net contribution to GSAT in this scenario (0.06 and 0.04°C in 2100, respectively).
-The high growth in methane makes Africa the region with the largest contribution to future warming by SLCFs (0.18°C in 2100 versus 2020) in this scenario.
+For North America and Europe, the methane increase combined with a reduction in aerosol leads to highest net contribution to GSAT in this scenario (0.06°C and 0.04°C in 2100, respectively).
+The high growth in methane makes Africa the region with the largest contribution to future warming by SLCFs (0.18°C in 2100 vs 2020) in this scenario.

 [START FIGURE 6.23 HERE]

 Contribution from regional emissions of short-lived climate forcers (SLCFs) to changes in global surface air temperature (GSAT) in 2040 (upper row) and 2100 (lower row), relative to 2020 for four Shared Socio-economic Pathways (SSP).
-Adapted from (Lund et al., 2020).
+Adapted from Lund et al. (2020).
 NOx, CO, and VOC account for the impact through changes in ozone and methane, NOx additionally includes the impact through formation of nitrate aerosols.
 BC, SO2 and OC accounts for the direct aerosol effect (aerosol-radiation interactions), as well as an estimate of the semi-direct effect for BC due to rapid adjustments and indirect effect (aerosol-cloud interactions) of sulfate aerosols.
 Regions are the same as shown in the map in Figure 6.7.
 Further details on data sources and processing are available in the chapter data table (Table 6.SM.1).

 [END FIGURE 6.23 HERE]

-Effect of SLCFs mitigation in SSP scenarios
+Effect of SLCF Mitigation in SSP Scenarios

-Air quality policies lead to a decrease in emissions of both warming and cooling SLCFs.
-Here we assess the contribution of SLCFs to the total warming (including also the long-lived climate forcers) in the case of stringent SLCF mitigation to improve air quality in scenarios with continued high use of fossil fuels (e.g., SSP3-7.0-lowSLCF and SSP5-8.5).
+Air-quality policies lead to a decrease in emissions of both warming and cooling SLCFs.
+Here we assess the contribution of SLCFs to the total warming (also including the long-lived climate forcers) in the case of stringent SLCF mitigation to improve air quality in scenarios with continued high use of fossil fuels (e.g., SSP3-7.0-lowSLCF and SSP5-8.5).
 Conversely, we also assess the effect on air quality of strategies aiming to mitigate air pollution or climate change under the SSP3-7.0 framework (using the SSP3-7.0-lowSLCF-lowCH4, SSP3-7.0-lowSLCF-highCH4 and SSP3-3.4 scenarios).